SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

+:orphan:

 .. _developer_graphics_tests:

 Graphics tests
 **************

 The only practical way of testing plotting functionality is to check actual output plots.
 For this, a basic 'graphics test' assertion operation is provided in the method :meth:`iris.tests.IrisTest.check_graphic` :  This tests plotted output for a match against a stored reference.
 A "graphics test" is any test which employs this.

-At present, such tests include the testing for modules `iris.tests.test_plot` and `iris.tests.test_quickplot`, all output plots from the gallery examples (contained in `docs/iris/example_tests`), and a few  other 'legacy' style tests (as described in :ref:`developer_tests`).
+At present, such tests include the testing for modules ``iris.tests.test_plot`` and ``iris.tests.test_quickplot``, all output plots from the gallery contained in ``docs/iris/gallery_tests``, and a few  other 'legacy' style tests as described in :ref:`developer_tests`
+.
 It is conceivable that new 'graphics tests' of this sort can still be added.
 However, as graphics tests are inherently "integration" style rather than true unit tests, results can differ with the installed versions of dependent libraries (see below), so this is not recommended except where no alternative is practical.

-Testing actual plot results introduces some significant difficulties :
+Testing actual plot results introduces some significant difficulties:

  * Graphics tests are inherently 'integration' style tests, so results will often vary with the versions of key dependencies, i.e. the exact versions of third-party modules which are installed :  Obviously, results will depend on